-Topic analysis is a Natural Language Processing (NLP) technique that allows us to automatically extract meaning from texts by identifying recurrent themes or topics.
+Topic analysis is a Natural Language Processing (NLP) technique that allows us to automatically extract meaning from text by identifying recurrent themes or topics.

-Businesses deal with large volumes of unstructured text every day.
-Think about all of the customer interactions and brand mentions in emails, support tickets, social media posts, online feedback and reviews, and other information that an organization sends and receives.
-The list is endless.
+Businesses deal with large volumes of unstructured text every day like emails, support tickets, social media posts, online reviews, etc.

 When it comes to analyzing huge amounts of text data, it’s just too big a task to do manually.
 It’s also tedious, time-consuming, and expensive.
 Manually sorting through large amounts of data is more likely to lead to mistakes and inconsistencies.
 Plus, it doesn’t scale well.